 Progress at KS3 (studying at or above expected rate of progression) Summer 2023:

 Number of students who sat GCSE/iGCSE exams: 9

 Percentage of 9-4 Grades in core subjects as follows:

-Successful return to mainstream pre-KS5 (where return was aimed for): 0%
+Successful return to mainstream pre-KS5 (where return was aimed for): N/A

 Parents may have access to academic performance outcomes on request to the Centre, including results from any public examinations.

-RB-Cambridge was last inspected by the Independent Schools Inspectorate (ISI) in 2018.
-The inspectors found RB-Cambridge to be fully compliant in every category.
+RB-Cambridge was last inspected by the Independent Schools Inspectorate (ISI) in March 2023.
+The inspectors found RB-Cambridge to be excellent in every category.

 The most recent Quality and Compliance inspection was in 2015.
 Inspectors found RB-Cambridge to be fully compliant and excellent in every category.
 Pupils’ achievement was judged to be excellent and teaching highly effective, pupils’ personal development and behaviour was judged to be excellent as well as leadership and management.